JongYoung-Namgung/APAC/README.md

 This is the final APAC-derived pCore mask.

-It is a binary surface mask representing the putative core-like auditory region after combining myelin-related contrast with curvature-based anatomical constraints.
+It is a binary surface mask representing the putative core auditory region after combining myelin-related contrast with curvature-based anatomical constraints.

 ## Citation